ncapps/full-stack-serverless/README.md

 - APIs can can be created with `amplify add api`
 - A single API Gateway endpoint can be configured to work with multiple Lambda functions
 - Lambda functions are essentially self-contained node.js applications.
 In this example, we ran an express application in order to handle REST methods

+## 3. Creating Your First App

+- GraphQL is an API specification.
+It is a query language for APIs and a runtime for fulfulling those queries with your data
+- A GraphQL API consists of three main parts:
+  1. Schema: Defines the data model and operations that can be executed against the API
+  2. Resolvers: Tell the GraphQL operations what to do when being executed, and will typically interact with a data source or another API
+  3. Data sources
+- AWS AppSync is a managed service that allows us to deploy a GraphQL API, resolvers, and data sources quickly using the Amplify CLI
+-

 # Acknowledgments